 Plants that employ a cornucopian flowering strategy produce abundant floral resources over an extended period of time and can attract a wide range of pollinators to the localized area (Mosquin 1971; Gentry 1974).
-Pollinators showed a behavioural response to the increased floral resources of L. tridentata, decreasing overall visitation and visit duration to M. glabrata.
-When choosing between resources bees commonly stay for a few visits before leaving to the superior resource (Sowig 1989), where the larger floral display (Bosch and Waser 2001) or richer rewards (Robertson et al. 1999) will improve their foraging efficiency.
+Pollinators showed a behavioural response to the increased floral resources of the foundation species L. tridentata thereby decreasing overall visitation and visit duration to the phytometer M. glabrata.
+When choosing between resources, bees commonly stay for a few visits before leaving to the superior resource (Sowig 1989) with larger floral displays (Bosch and Waser 2001) or richer rewards (Robertson et al. 1999) because it improves their foraging efficiency.
 Feral honeybees, Apis mellifera, were the most frequent floral visitors to L. tridentata but only visited M. glabrata prior to L. tridentata blooming.
 Honeybees prefer larger floral patches (Sih and Baltus 1987) and exhibit floral constancy; the facultative specialization on different flower species at different times by individuals (Waser 1986) and this foraging behaviour likely contributed to the outcomes observed.
-Facilitation via honeybees and solitary bees has been documented in previous studies (Albrecht et al. 2016; Bruckman and Campbell 2016), however in most cases the magnet plant does not offer such disproportionately abundant resources as L. tridentata relative to the potted annuals.
-In the alpine, similar exploitation competition of spring annuals by later-blooming resource-rich cornucopia plants has contributed to phenological divergence (Mosquin 1971).
-Over the study period additional foundation species including Acamptopappus sphaerocephalus, Opuntia sp. and Ericameria cooperi entered into bloom alongside L. tridentata while annual floral density decreased, a consistent occurrence throughout Southwestern Deserts (Cable 1969; Halvorson and Patten 1975; Jennings 2001).
-The cornucopia flowering strategy by benefactors likely introduces directional selection in the protégé species to flower sooner and to avoid competition in desert shrub-annual facilitation systems.
+Facilitation via honeybees and solitary bees has been documented in previous studies (Albrecht et al. 2016; Bruckman and Campbell 2016), however in most cases, the magnet plant does not offer such disproportionately abundant resources as L. tridentata relative to the potted annuals getting clunky.
+In the alpine, similar exploitation? competition of spring annuals by later-blooming resource-rich cornucopia plants has contributed to phenological divergence (Mosquin 1971).
+Over the study period, additional foundation species including Acamptopappus sphaerocephalus, Opuntia sp. and Ericameria cooperi entered into bloom alongside L. tridentata while annual floral density decreased.
+This is a consistent shift throughout Southwestern Deserts (Cable 1969; Halvorson and Patten 1975; Jennings 2001).
+The cornucopia flowering strategy by benefactors can introduce directional selection in the protégé species to flower sooner to avoid competition in desert shrub-annual facilitation systems.
+Facilitation with a grain of salt.
+Oh wait, facilitation with a grain of pollen.
+Harhar.

 Phenology is a critical mediator of net outcomes between multiple trophic levels.
 Interactions even in relatively short growing season systems can shift depending on life-stage and timing.
 Generally, the relative effect of blooming i.e. the temporal shift was greater in annual and arthropod communities than the effect of spatial association with L. tridentata.
 The majority of research on plant-plant interactions focuses on a single life stage or a single measurement (Tielbörger and Kadmon 2000; Goldberg et al. 2001).
 These singular foci are inadequate for estimating fitness levels within plant populations (McPeek and Peckarsky 1998).
-Substantial within season changes to the intensity of facilitation and competition between shrubs and annuals has been documented in both the Mojave Desert (Holzapfel and Mahall 1999) and the Negev (Schiffers and Tielbörger 2006).
-Foundation species provide a complex suite of mechanisms to facilitate but also interact with plant and arthropod communities and we need to better describe the richness of these interactions.
+Substantial within-season changes to the intensity of facilitation and competition between shrubs and annuals have been documented in both the Mojave Desert (Holzapfel and Mahall 1999) and the Negev (Schiffers and Tielbörger 2006).
+Foundation species provide a complex suite of mechanisms to facilitate but also interact with plant and arthropod communities more richly, and we need to better describe the diversity of these concurrent interactions.
+POP – love it